 Amazon EBS Snapshots

-Amazon EBS Snapshots are a simple & cost effective way to protect your data stored on EBS volumes, or indeed on any block storage in any location.
-EBS snapshots are incremental, which means only the changes since the previous snapshots are stored.
-EBS Snapshots are stored on Amazon S3 object storage for long term retention, which means they benefit from S3’s 11 9’s (99.999999999%) durability – the chances of losing your snapshots are extremely low!
-EBS Snapshots can be managed by Data Lifecycle Manager (DLM) which enables the creation of policies for the creation, deletion, retention and sharing of snapshots.
-Logicata recommends a daily snapshot with 30 day retention as a default starting point for our AWS Managed Services clients.
+EBS snapshots can be managed by the Data Lifecycle Manager (DLM), which enables the creation of policies for the creation, deletion, retention and sharing of snapshots.
+Logicata recommends a daily snapshot with 30-day retention as a default starting point for our AWS Managed Services clients.

 If you’re looking to protect block storage outside of AWS, this can be achieved with the EBS API.
-This means you can snapshot your non-AWS block stores to AWS, and quickly recover to an EBS volume in AWS – a simple and cost effective way to achieve basic disaster recovery.
+This means you can snapshot your non-AWS block stores to AWS, and quickly recover to an EBS volume in AWS—a simple and cost-effective way to achieve basic disaster recovery.

-EBS Snapshots can easily be encrypted as with EBS volumes.
+EBS snapshots can easily be encrypted as with EBS volumes.

 Amazon EBS Elastic Volumes